wenqiang-gu/example-analysis-package/README.md

 ## introduction
 Examples to build WireCell analysis package:

- - `ExampleROOTAna`: is an `IFrameFilter` type of WireCell node.
+ - `ROOTFrameTap`: is an `IFrameFilter` type of WireCell node.
-It reads in `IFrame`s; tap them out to `root` format and output the same `IFrame`s Analyzers could perform analysis on the `IFrame`s and modify the `root` output as needed.
+It reads in `IFrame`s; tap them out to `root` format and output the same `IFrame`s Analyzers could make `IFrame` analyze nodes by adding analysis code.

 ## prerequisites
  - Need to have access to a WireCell-Toolkit build.